Advertisement

 The main benefit of using online estate agents like Purplebricks over traditional agents is the savings you can make.
 For more advice on reducing the cost of selling your home, see our guide: the cheapest way to sell a house.

-The cheapest online estate agent in 2024 will market your home for no charge (Purplebricks) and the most expensive (Yopa) charges £999 including VAT (although charges may be higher in London).
+The cheapest online estate agents will market your home for no charge (Purplebricks) and the most expensive (Yopa) charges £999 including VAT (although charges may be higher in London).
 Note that free Purplebricks packages exclude professional photos and floorplans and Rightmove listing — you need to upgrade to a marketing boost package (£899) to add these services.

 It’s not unusual to pay extra if you want the online estate agent to do things like conduct viewings.
 In comparison, high street estate agent brands charge an average of 1.42% incl VAT, according to a July, 2018 study by the Advisory.
 So, if you sell your home for £300,000, you’d have to pay a high street agent approximately £4,250 in commission.